Abu'l-Hasan (artist)

-Abu'l-Hasan (or Abu al-Hasan) (1589 – c.
+Abu'l-Hasan (or Abu al-Hasan; 1589 – c.
 1630), from Delhi, India, was a Mughal painter of miniatures during the reign of Jahangir.

 Biography

-Abu al-Hasan was the son of Aqa Reza of Herat in Safavid Iran, a city with an artistic tradition.
+Abu al-Hasan was the son of Aqa Reza Heravi of Herat in Safavid Iran, a city with an artistic tradition.
 Aqa Reza was established as an artist and took up employment with Jahangir (r.
 1605 –1627) before the latter's accession to the throne of the Mughal empire.
 When Abu al-Hasan began producing art, the emperor, Jahangir, appreciated the skills of the boy.
 In 1599, Abu al-Hasan moved with Jahangir to his newly founded court in Allahabad.

 The emperor considered Abu al-Hasan to be particularly special to him and under his care.
 This is because although Abu al-Hasan's artwork was similar in many ways to his father's with Dutch and English influence, it was considered to be of a higher quality similar to that of older masters in the field.
 Jahangir said of Abu al-Hasan that he had no equal and for the work done on the frontispiece for his memoires, the emperor bestowed the title Nadir-uz-Saman ("Wonder of the Age") on Abu al-Hasan in 1618.